 Small teams hiring early-stage talent should also review this practical guide to recruiting on AngelList (Wellfound).

 So what exactly should a small team prioritize?
-Three things: a large candidate database (passive candidates don't apply to job boards - you have to find them), automated outreach (because manually emailing 200 candidates isn't realistic when you're also managing payroll), and transparent pricing (no surprise five-figure invoices).
+Three things: a large candidate database (passive candidates don’t apply to job boards - you have to find them), automated outreach (because manually emailing 200 candidates isn’t realistic when you’re also managing payroll), and transparent pricing (no surprise five-figure invoices).
+Startups face these constraints most acutely - our guide to hiring for startups on a lean budget covers how early-stage teams compete for talent without enterprise resources.
 The nine tools below are sorted with those criteria front and center.

 What to Look for in an AI Recruiting Tool